CCCC Collaboration Standard (CCCS) v1

 - Set

-event.byto a principal identity consistent with the deployment’s trust model (authenticated vs. local-trust IPC) and document the security properties. - Enforce self-only ack rules for
+event.byto a principal identity consistent with the deployment’s trust model (authenticated vs. local-trust IPC) and document the security properties. - Reject client-authored

 13. Minimal Profiles (Guidance)